dvklopfenstein/goatools_simulation/doc/md/README_figs_goea.md

 **Simulated FDRs exceed alpha(0.05) in the original simulation.**
 **False Positives are seen in all 3 images** showing various sets of 'Non-True Nulls' (aka Humoral Response genes)

-  * 2a) FAIL: Non-True Nulls use original associations
+  * a) FAIL: Non-True Nulls use original associations
-  * 2b) FAIL: Non-True Nulls use original associations stripped of
+  * b) FAIL: Non-True Nulls use original associations stripped of
+  * c) FAIL: Non-True Nulls only contain Humoral Response GO IDs

 ### 2a) FAIL: Non-True Nulls use original associations
   * **A2** -> 124 genes, 64 genes